EFTEC/PdoOne/README.md

 * Every minor version means that it adds a new functionality i.e. 1.5 -> 1.6 (new methods)
 * Every decimal version means that it patches/fixes/refactoring a previous functionality i.e. 1.5.0 -> 1.5.1 (fix)

+* 2.7 2021-01-10
+  * Many changes, compatibility with PHP 8.0
+  * Fixed a bug with cache where it keeps the cache of previous runs.
+  * Note: Previous generated code must be rebuild it again.

 * 2.6.3 2020-10-16
   * Internal, Changed beginTry() and endTry().
 Now, if an operation that uses beginTry() and endTry() fails, then the error is throw in endTry().